centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of an ACL Action, use the **SETPARAM** action.
-The Name is used for identifying the ACL Action to update:
+If you want to change a specific parameter of an action ACL, use the **SETPARAM** action.
+To identify the action ACL to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLACTION -a setparam -v "ACL Action test;description;my new description"